bookofproofs/bookofproofs.github.io/_sources/history/19th-century/sitter.md

 **Willem de Sitter** was a Dutch mathematician, physicist, and astronomer who made major contributions in physical cosmology.

 ### Mathematical Profile (Excerpt):
-* Lamoraal Ulbo de Sitter was a judge and firmly in the de Sitter family tradition of becoming lawyers.
-* His son Willem was expected to follow the family tradition, but he took a different career path with his love of mathematics and science.
 * Willem attended secondary school in Arnhem, studying at the Arnhem Gymnasium.
 * After graduating from the school, he entered the University of Groningen with the intention of taking a mathematics degree.
 * In addition to his love for mathematics, his enjoyment of physics and carrying out physical experiments grew during his undergraduate years.